Coventry Building Society bereavement: 0800 587 4565

 • Any CBS account numbers you have (helpful, but not required to get started)

-CBS will then write to you with a full breakdown of accounts held and instructions on what to send next.
+CBS will write to you with a full breakdown of all accounts held and instructions on what to send next.
 Allow 5–10 working days to receive that letter.

 What documents you will need